Y-E-Projects/BasicStockApp/readme.md

 ## Docker Deployment Recommended

 For a modern, streamlined, and hassle-free deployment, it is highly recommended to use Docker to run BasicStockApp.
 Docker eliminates the need for manual IIS setup, MySQL installation, and local configuration.
-The Docker version supports both HTTP and HTTPS (SSL) setups and provides pre-configured `docker-compose.yml` and `docker-compose-ssl.yml` files.
+The Docker version supports both HTTP and HTTPS (SSL) setups and provides pre-configured `docker-compose.yml` files.

 You can find the full Docker deployment guide and configuration files here:
 [BasicStockApp Docker Repository](https://github.com/Y-E-Projects/BasicStockApp-Docker)